stephank/castling.club/README.md

   One of `development` or `production`.

-  When in `production`, the app will reject federation attempts not over HTTPS, or from origins that should not appear on the open Fediverse.
+  It's important to set this to `production` on a live instance.
+When not in production, the app will not enforce, but only warn about security issues.
+  (E.g. invalid request signatures, and federation over non-HTTPS.)

   This variable may also change various behaviour in library dependencies.